lunch-money/api-docs/transactions/get-all-transactions.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="start\_date" type="string" %}
 Denotes the beginning of the time period to fetch transactions for.
 Defaults to beginning of current month.
 Required if end\_date exists.
+Format: YYYY-MM-DD.
 {% endapi-method-parameter %}

 {% api-method-parameter name="end\_date" type="string" %}
 Denotes the end of the time period you'd like to get transactions for.
 Defaults to end of current month.
 Required if start\_date exists.
+Format: YYYY-MM-DD.
 {% endapi-method-parameter %}

 {% api-method-parameter name="debit\_as\_negative" type="boolean" %}